 Kacey Musgraves’ songs are a breath of fresh air to the modern country music scene.
 Skillful songwriting is evident in every track on her debut album, Same Trailer, Different Park, and its follow-up, Pageant Material.
+Golden Hour may be her finest moment yet.
 She shines both lyrically and musically, and the largely stripped-down production lets the songs shine through without any distractions.

 Musgraves’ style is one part quirky, one part sincere personal experience and one part social commentary.
 Her songs don’t try to hide behind vague metaphors or walls of synthesized sound.
 It’s nearly always clear what Musgraves is trying to say.
 Though some are more lighthearted than others, all of Musgraves’ songs are unique and artful, making it difficult to narrow down to her best.
 But we've tried!

 Musgraves is never slow to utilize wordplay, and “Step Off” is no outlier.
 With this happy-go-lucky sounding tune, Musgraves uses her wit in a way many Southern women are accustomed to — disguising an insult by wrapping it in charm.
 At first, it could be overlooked with its perky rhythm and sweet-sounding melody, but dig a bit deeper and you can hear the real sass behind her words.
 Of course, the term 'step off' has a meaning in and of itself, but Musgraves takes it to another level, inviting the subject of her telling-off to basically jump off a cliff.
 The artist tells it like it is in this take-down, wiping her hands of the situation and warning the person she will get what’s coming to her.
 “Step Off” was not a single from the record, but it’s certainly a testament to her songwriting skills and ability to weave an engaging narrative in three minutes like few others can.